 If your symptoms are not improved by using water-based lubricants or vaginal moisturizers, hormones may help.
 Local vaginal treatments (like estrogen creams, rings, or tablets) are often used to treat this symptom and provide lower hormone doses to the rest of the body than a pill or patch.

 Hormones aren’t the only option for treating vaginal dryness and dyspareunia.
-The FDA has approved a non-hormone medicine (called ospemifene) to treat moderate to severe dyspareunia caused by vaginal changes that occur with menopause.
-Your doctor can tell you about the risks and benefits of this medicine.
+The FDA has approved two non-hormone medicines (called ospemifene and prasterone) to treat moderate to severe dyspareunia caused by vaginal changes that occur with menopause.
+Your doctor can tell you about the risks and benefits of these medicines.

 For most women, hot flashes and trouble sleeping are the biggest problems associated with menopause.
 But, some women have other symptoms, such as irritability and mood swings, anxiety and depression, headaches, and even heart palpitations.
 Many of these problems, like mood swings and depression, are often improved by getting a better night’s sleep.
 Discussing mood issues with your doctor can help you identify the cause, screen for severe depression, and choose the most appropriate intervention.
 For depression, your doctor may prescribe an antidepressant medication.

 If you want to change your lifestyle to see if you can reduce your symptoms, or if you decide any of your symptoms are severe enough to need treatment, talk with your doctor.

 Deciding whether and how to treat the symptoms of the menopausal transition can be very complicated and personal.
 Discuss your symptoms, family and medical history, and preferences with your doctor.